Near Sargent in Matagorda County, Texas — The American South (West South Central)

 Erected 1976 by Texas Historical Commission.
 (Marker Number 1024.)

 Location.
 28° 46.303′ N, 95° 37.049′ W. Marker is near Sargent, Texas, in Matagorda County.
 Marker is at the intersection of Farm to Market #457 (Farm to Market Road 457) and Marina Drive when traveling east on Farm to Market #457.
+From Sargent take FM 457 east approximately 5 miles to the intra coastal waterway bridge/station.
 Touch for map.
-From Sargent take FM 457 east approximately 5 miles to the intra coastal waterway bridge/station.
 Marker is in this post office area: Bay City TX 77414, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 1 other marker is within 18 miles of this marker, measured as the crow flies.
-Stringfellow Ranch (approx. 18.1 miles away).
+At least 2 other markers are within 18 miles of this marker, measured as the crow flies.
+McCroskey-Stringfellow House (approx. 11.6 miles away); Stringfellow Ranch (approx. 18.1 miles away).

 More about this marker.
 No remains of the fort exist at the present time, although relic hunters still frequent the area.
 The land is not protected.